 Perhaps there is no better way to describe Jack Fairy’s virtual presence in the film than as a “glorious phantom”: “singled out for a great gift,” Fairy remains a ghostly if glamorous figure in the story.
 Haynes calls him the “patron saint” of the scene, the “real thing which is not real,” the “origin” which is not the origin, “erupting spontaneously” (Velvet xvii).
 Jack Fairy is less a character in the film than ephemeral image, passing though London’s streets and clubs, the glam flâneur.
 Fairy performs one song—a highly stylized version of Roxy Music’s “2HB”—in the “Death to Glitter” concert, lip-synching vocals recorded by Thom Yorke.
 Jack Fairy is just an image, one who conveys a transitory image of transit, the transfer of the emerald broach from the stars to Oscar Wilde and Fairy and on to Curt Wild before it is deposited with Arthur Stuart near the movie’s end.
 “The pin will keep moving through time,” says Haynes, “and be passed on in many different ways” (Velvet xxviii).
-The broach is the “true image” in Haynes’ cinematic theses on history, one that bestows “the gift of sound and vision” upon those who wait.
+The broach is the “true image” in Haynes’s cinematic theses on history, one that bestows “the gift of sound and vision” upon those who wait.

 In the Haynes universe of Velvet Goldmine, we encounter a distinctive cinematic account of the image, one that is not only concerned with cinematic image-making but with the perpetual play of vanishing and appearance that is the condition of the image as such.
 On the one hand, Haynes’s highly self-reflexive filmmaking foregrounds its artifice and its image-making with an awareness shared by the most adventurous or extravagant glam artists, David Bowie and Roxy Music.
 But Todd Haynes’s Velvet Goldmine universe is also a historical one; and this self-consciousness of image-making relays his film and his world to the images of Oscar Wilde and beyond.
 In so doing, the film eliminates any sense of “mereness” from the image.
 Near the film’s end, Arthur approaches Curt sitting alone in a bar.
 Arthur reveals himself as a journalist to Curt and ask about his “old friend,” Brian Slade.
 Curt avoids the question by initiating a cryptic dialogue in which the image itself—its movements, its effects, its affects—is at stake.
 After reflecting, via Wilde, on glam rock’s cultural-political ambitions—change the world! no, change ourselves! okay, but look at the world!—Arthur notices the antique emerald pin on Curt’s leather jacket: